|

 As I mentioned in my last post, I was impressed by the Van Eyck piece for solo recorder.
 So, as one does in Bologna, I walked into the Ut Orpheus music shop today and asked whether the sheet music might be available.
 Ut Orpheus has a very strong selection of "early music," and they have the entire 143 pieces of van Eyck solo recorder music in three volumes.
 I bought volume 1, which has the piece "Amarilli mia Bella," based on the famous (at least to singers) aria of that name by Caccini.

 Here's the thing: Jacob van Eyck (died in 1657) was a "chime master," an organist, and a flute player.
 He was also blind, and someone else wrote down the 143 pieces as he played them, or improvised them. van Eyck must have had quite a memory, and his scribe must have been pretty skillful, too.
 The 1984 edition of "Der Fluyten Lust-hof" by Amadeus Verlag has a lot of wonderful notes and song texts, since a lot of the pieces are based on popular songs.
-It's a treasure trove of lively tunes, some psalms, and a few fantasias.
-We arrived in Bologna on April 30, and we had a lot of shopping and other work to do on our mostly empty apartment.
+It's a treasure trove of lively tunes, some psalms, and a few fantasias. |

 Nancy Rexford